japneet644/Dynamic-analysis-of-suspension/README.md

 ****Suspension Analysis***

 1) ***Steeringcamber.m***: Plots the camber angle at each tire with steer.
 Positive steer angle means outer tire.
 2) ***NumericalOptimzation.m***: This file can be usewd for numerical optimzation of suspesion points constrained within cuboids (determined from packaging constraints).
-The algorithmn determines the optimized the X,Y,Z co-ordinates of each suspesipon points by minimizing a cost function through a pattern searc algorithmn
+The algorithmn determines the optimized the X,Y,Z co-ordinates of each suspesipon points by minimizing a cost function through a pattern searc algorithmn.

 3)**Analysis.m**: Code does Dynamic analysis (for bump) of suspension given the initial chasis and knucle points for Double Wishbone suspension